LAST-Straw

 5. crown

-6. background (incl. soil, grow bags, neighboring plants, and any other objects captured in the background)
+6. background (incl. soil, grow bags, neighbouring plants, and any other objects captured in the background)

-7. other (any unidentifiable structure within the plant, which may include newly emerging organs that are not yet identifyable)
+7. other (any unidentifiable structure within the plant, which may include newly emerging organs that are not yet identifiable)

 8. the scanning table